frankcohen/EleksTubeIPSHack/README.md

 ## Using EleksHack Alternative Firmware

 This repository is an alternative firmware for the clock.
 Compile the firmware from source code using the instructions below, or upload the compiled firmware image (from /bin in this repository) to your clock.
-The clock has 2 USB C ports, plug a cable between your computer and the clock, then use Arduino IDE to build and upload the /EleksHack/ElecksHack.ino sketch.
+The clock has 2 USB C ports, plug a cable between your computer and the clock.
+Use Arduino IDE to compile and upload the /EleksHack/ElecksHack.ino sketch from the source code.
+Or follow the next section to upload the pre-built firmware.

 ### Uploading the pre-compiled binary